ejv2/Tank-Game/README.md

 ### SDL2/SDL.h no such file or directory?

 Please see the advice on the requirement for the development headers for libsdl2

-### Abort?
-Corrupted heap?
-Invalid last size?
-Double free?

-Please ignore these errors.
-They, generally, only appear on the program's exit and are caused by some problem in SDL that hasn't yet been found.
-It is caused by a problem when freeing the SDL texture surfaces.